 (7) Remember that any officer who pulls you over assumes that you’re guilty and is trying to prove it.

 (8) And remember.
-An officer who had enough information to arrest you wouldn’t need to ask questions.
+An officer who had enough facts to arrest you, wouldn’t need to ask questions.

 Please sign the Courage to Intervene Promise at We Save Lives…right now.

 It doesn’t matter is the driver who kills you is drugged, distracted, or drunk.
 You’re just as dead.
-No one ever says “Thank goodness a cell phone distracted the driver who killed my daughter.
-I’m glad he wasn’t driving drugged.”
+No one ever says “Thank goodness it was a cell phone distracted driver who killed my daughter.
+I’m glad it wasn’t a drugged driver.”